fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     Account Number: 12552071, Type: Money Market, Balance: $1,200.00, Interest Rate: 4.00%, Customer ID: 0013536499, Minimum Balance: 1000, Minimum Opening Balance: 2000

     ```

+## Clean up

+Now that you've finished the exercise, consider archiving your project files for review at a later time.
+Having your own projects available for review can be a valuable resource when you're learning to code.
+Also, building up a portfolio of projects can be a great way to demonstrate your skills to potential employers.